-We are open 8:30am – 6:30pm Monday to Friday, with an extended evening on Thursdays from 6:30 – 8:00pm for pre-booked appointments only.
+We are open 8:30am – 6:30pm Monday to Friday, with extended opening hours on a Saturday from 8:00am – 1:00pm for pre-booked appointments only.
 From the 1st August we will be running the extended access across our two surgeries, appointments will be available Monday to Friday 6:30pm-8:00pm and Weekends 8:00am – 1:00pm at Halstead and 8:00am – 2:00pm at Chelmsford surgery, click on the following link for more information Extended Access – patient FAQ

-We run all our surgeries by an appointment only system.
+Our morning surgery is an open access surgery.
+Attend the surgery before 10.30am and you will be seen.
+Our practice nurse and afternoon surgeries are by an appointment only system.
 Appointments can be booked by telephoning the surgery, calling in to reception or by booking online.
 Some appointments are available to be booked up to four weeks ahead.
 All appointments are 10 minutes long, so if you have complex problems please ask to book a double appointment.

 If you are too ill to come to the surgery and you require a visit at home, please call the surgery before 10:30am.
 Please state whether you require a visit urgently (to help us assess priority).
 Home visits take up much more of a doctor’s time than a consultation in the surgery, so if you are mobile please come into the surgery to be seen.